Armenia to hold early parliamentary election in June

 YEREVAN, Armenia (AP) — Armenia’s prime minister on Thursday set an early parliamentary election for June as he sought to defuse the country’s political crisis.

-The opposition, which has demanded Prime Minister Nikol Pashinyan’s resignation, demanded that he step down before the vote.
+The opposition pushing for Prime Minister Nikol Pashinyan’s resignation has demanded that he step down before the vote.

+In a Facebook statement that followed his talks with the leader of an opposition faction in parliament, Pashinyan said the parliamentary vote will be held on June 20.

 Armenia has been gripped by political tensions after suffering a humiliating defeat last year in an armed conflict with Azerbaijan over Nagorno-Karabakh, a territory within Azerbaijan that Armenia-backed separatists controlled for more than 25 years.

-The opposition has pushed for Pashinyan’s resignation, and its supporters have been blocking government buildings and barricaded streets to press the demand.
+The opposition supporters have been blocking government buildings and barricaded streets to press the demand for Pashinyan’s resignation.

 Pashinyan has refused to step down, defending a November peace deal that ended the six weeks of fighting over Nagorno-Karabakh as the only way to prevent Azerbaijan from overrunning the entire region.